Khaled-mo9/ABAP-Database-Tables/README.md

 *Navigate the Environment menu to access events and other settings.*

-*To go to TMG:*
 ![Table Maintenance Generator](Screens/tmg.png)

 *Settings for generating table maintenance dialogs for `ZEMPLOYEE_T`.*

 ![Utilities](Screens/utilities.png)

-*Access the Utilities menu to generate table maintenance views.*
+*Access the Utilities menu to generate table maintenance events.*

 *To go to Events:*
 ![Events](Screens/events.png)